spcourse/sp1/index.md

 ## Acknowledgements

-This course has been designed by Martijn Stegeman and Ivo van Vulpen.
+This course has been designed by Martijn Stegeman, Simon Pauw and Ivo van Vulpen.

 It is partially based on many great programming resources that have been published as Open Courseware under a [Creative Commons license](https://creativecommons.org).
 The resulting work itself is also published under the <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a> <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 Feel free to re-use!
 If you would like to use the work commercially, please send an e-mail for arranging a license.

 We have had lots of help from students as well as teaching assistants who tried the course or added ideas of their own.
 We especially thank:

 - Jelle van Assema (assignments and checkpy)
+- Tim Doolan (revisions)
+- Wouter Vrielink (revisions)
 - Marianne de Heer Kloots (revisions and testing)
 - Maarten Inja (DNA assignment)
-- Simon Pauw (revisions)
 - Quinten Post (translations)
 - Marleen Rijksen (revisions)
 - Huub Rutjes (films)
 - Vera Schild (test automation)
 - Luca Verhees (artwork "semester of code")

 We have used materials from the following sources: